 Mechanical equipment will eventually break down.
 It is simply a matter of time.
 You can only hope that the breakdown doesn’t occur at the peak of your production schedule, or be caused by an out-of-inventory part.
 But if you know the health of your rotating mechanical assets, you are able to plan for repairs rather than react to unexpected failures.
 And sharing that information between maintenance and operations means repairs are anticipated and production schedules are adjusted accordingly.
 The plant recognizes increased availability and performance from production assets, rather than expensive downtime and costly repairs.

-Emerson's AMS Suite: Machinery Health Manager diagnoses and communicates the health of mechanical and rotating machinery using data from several predictive maintenance technologies.
-This includes integrating data from third-party, complimentary technology vendors such as mini labs and handheld oil analyzers from Spectro Inc., and popular infrared and thermography cameras from FLIR and Fluke.
+Emerson’s AMS Machinery Manager diagnoses and communicates the health of mechanical and rotating machinery using data from several predictive maintenance technologies.
+This includes integrating data from third-party, complimentary technology vendors such as mini labs and handheld oil analyzers from Spectro Scientific., and popular infrared and thermography cameras from FLIR and Fluke.

 The result?
 A comprehensive view of each monitored machine and a more accurate diagnosis when developing problems are discovered.